 The robotic approach

-Using email as the medium of communication is very common in the workplace.
+Using email as a medium of communication is very common in the workplace.
 But sometimes due to heavy workload and business we forget to add connotations.
 The absence of ‘please’, ‘thanks’ and ‘regards’ are very common in the emails which reflect a robotic approach towards the work.
 It is not a rule to have those words mandatory in the email but their presence reflects simple human emotions.
 The reader might consider you inhuman if you jump in and slap a file in their face and leave the room.
 The approach seems to be a part of an assembly line.

 Sending inhuman mails is like walking into an office or cubicle and handing a report to be completed without even exchanging a single word of acknowledgement.
 It is quite rude.
 Add few seconds in your composition to incorporate words that reflect the human part of the sender.
 It is not that you have to ask how he is doing or enquire about the family members to prove yourself as a well-wisher but a simple hello and other acknowledging words bring a soft touch in the approach.
 Avoid strict words too which might make you nothing but a mechanical part in the team.
 Set the tone in a softer and human way so that the recipient can correlate to your intentions and act likewise.